top of page

 WebSTAIR (self-managed):

-• Ten online modules that patients work on at their own pace, as a self-help program.
+• Ten core online modules that patients work on using a phone, laptop/computer, or tablet.

 WebSTAIR plus community health worker coaching: